 Color(fg, bg)

-Set the foreground color fg
+Set the foreground color fg and background color

 fg